from Europe & U.S.A.: Fly SN Brussels Airlines

 share it with us by e-mail.

-As of April 26, 2002 SN Brussels Airlines is the newest Belgian airline, created to continue in the steps of the
+In 2002 SN Brussels Airlines was created to continue in the

-two companies Sabena and DAT, who between them had an unequalled safety record.
-The new company will keep Sabena's famous
+steps of the two companies Sabena and DAT, who between them had an unequalled safety record.
+BRUSSELS AIRLINES was created

-26 April 2002 SN Brussels Airlines will open frequent Africa connections to:
+From 26 April 2002 SN Brussels Airlines opened frequent Africa connections and presently BRUSSELS AIRLINES serves safe and reliable flights to: